Spring Awakening: How Does Your Garden Grow?

 “You can’t go wrong with The Fundamentals of Gardening,” she recommends.
 The four-session course, at various times of year, explores the basic principles of successful and environmentally-friendly gardening (Held on days, evenings, or Saturdays).

 Also for basic home gardeners is Introduction to Landscape Design, in three sessions at various times of year.
 Students will be introduced to the terminology, concepts, and basic principles of landscape design, recommended for students with little or no background.
+From this course, they may also learn best practices to grow various plants, how to pick a growhouse for the climate from the best greenhouses reviewed, different soil types, and more.
 (Held days or evenings).

 Longwood Gardens continuing education.
 (Photo by William Hill, courtesy of Longwood Gardens)